CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 - make sure port 4567 is open/unlocked via Gitpod **PORTS** tab
 - click on url in **PORTS** tab
 - and append `/api/activities/home` to url
-- json object will be visible in browser
+- JSON object will be visible in browser

 ![HINT input url for json response](/assets/Screenshot_20230223_020228.png)